LegendaryLinux/arch76-oryxpro5/README.md

 In order to configure the EFI settings to properly use the RTX card, we need to install Pop!_OS.
 The configuration doesn't matter, but at the time of writing there are two versions of it available on [their website](https://system76.com/pop).
+Make sure you grab the Nvidia version, which will install the proprietary driver.

 Once you have it installed and are sitting on the Gnome desktop, follow this procedure:

-1. Find and launch the system76-drivers program.
+1. Find and launch the `system76-driver` program.
 Ensure there are no firmware updates waiting to be installed.
 The option will be greyed out if there are no updates available.
 If there **are** updates available, install them and then reboot.